BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/labs/fetching_data.md

   * Entering the ID in a form?
 * What about modifying an entry?
   * How are you going to determine which document to update?
+  * How are you going to determine what fields to update?